Testare/bevy_query_ext/README.md

 # Note on limitations of composition

-Because of the way WorldQuery works, in order to implement it, we need to know that the lifetime for all parameters is "covariant," or rather that if `'a : 'b` then `T<'a> : T<'b>`.
+Because of the way QueryData works, in order to implement it, we need to know that the lifetime for all parameters is "covariant," or rather that if `'a : 'b` then `T<'a> : T<'b>`.

 For more information on variance, see [here](https://doc.rust-lang.org/nomicon/subtyping.html).